-Where To Eat
+Where to Eat

 San Gennaro Pizzeria – It’s a very prominent pizzeria in Miercurea-Ciuc.
-Aside from the great pizzas they also serve some traditional Hungarian cuisine such as Goulash.
+Aside from the great pizzas, they also serve some traditional Hungarian cuisine, such as Goulash.

 Morrison – Another pub and pizza place offering traditional Hungarian food.
 Excellent breakfast offerings.

 Council Tower – It’s right on the Town Square of Sibiu, you can’t miss it.
-The views of the city are spectacular and you can see the Cathedral.
+The views of the city are spectacular, and you can see the Cathedral.
 2 RON per entry.

 Cathedral Tower – A better view of the city rooftops.
 It provides a 360-degree Panorama of Sibiu.
 5 RON for the tower entry.

-Where To Eat
+Where to Eat

 Cafe Wien – Located just at the back of the church, Cafe Wien offers traditional Hungarian cuisine with a great atmosphere.

-It’s not a bad hotel if you’re caught with full booking at hostels.
+Cetate Hotel – It’s not a bad hotel if you’re caught with full booking at hostels.
 But considering there’s only one hostel in this city, this might be your best bet.
 Two-star accommodation is all you’re getting from this place.
 But who cares?

 Corvin Castle – Corvin Castle (also called the Hunedoara Castle) lies just 1 hour south of Alba Iulia by train.
 Buses are probably faster if you can find one.
-If you have very limited time in Romania and you had to pick in between Bran and Corvin Castle, pick Corvin.
+If you have minimal time in Romania and you had to pick in between Bran and Corvin Castle, pick Corvin.
 It’s that cool!

-Where To Eat
+Where to Eat

 Cetatea Bastionara – Great ambiance and good food.
 They offer traditional Hungarian food as well as Romanian cuisine.

-Where To Eat
+Where to Eat

 Off The Wall – Two Canadian chefs went to visit Cluj and stated at the Transylvania Hostel.
 They never left and started a restaurant nearby.
-It’s a progressive restaurant with a progressive menu.
+It’s a progressive restaurant with a regular menu.
 A mixture of some traditional Romania with a New World twist.
 They deliver amazing burgers and have a great selection of beers.
-If you attend one of the nightly outings at the Transylvania Hostel you’ll probably end up here one of the nights.
+If you attend one of the nightly outings at the Transylvania Hostel, you’ll probably end up here one of the nights.

-Communist-era buildings give the city a different feel and it’s not pretty in the traditional sense.
-It’s a very lively city especially if you’re in the old town.
-There are plenty of bars, clubs, and restaurants to check out in the old town, where all the action is at.
+Communist-era buildings give the city a different feel, and it’s not pretty in the traditional sense.
+It’s a lively city especially if you’re in the old town.
+There are plenty of bars, clubs, and restaurants to check out in the old city, where all the action is at.

-Buscegi Mountains (Also close to Brasov) – This mountain is known for its rock formation that resembles a Sphinx and another mushroom shaped one called Babele.
+Buscegi Mountains (Also close to Brasov) – This mountain is known for its rock formation that resembles a Sphinx and another mushroom-shaped one called Babele.
 The cable car in the town of Busteni gives you easy access to the formations.
-If you’re on the way to Brasov from Bucharest, I recommend you make a stop over here and maybe stay at night at the cabin up the top, Babele cabin.
+If you’re on the way to Brasov from Bucharest, I recommend you make a stopover here and maybe stay at night at the cabin up the top, Babele cabin.

-Where To Eat
+Where to Eat

 Caru’ cu Bere – Great spot for beer.
 The interior decorations are superb.
 They offer traditional Romania food as well.